Please note The Blackford Trust is now closed - this page is retained for purely historic interest

-Note as of 23 May 2016 - We regret to announce that The Blackford Trust will be dissolved shortly, probably before the end of July 2016, and that no further applications for awards can be accepted.
+Note as of 18 July 2016 - We regret to announce that The Blackford Trust is now formally dissolved, and that no further applications for awards can be accepted.
 We are very sorry indeed that we can no longer continue to support worthwhile projects in Scotland and China, but we are glad that we have been able to help, in a modest way, some 29 partner organisations since 2008.

-This website will remain online for the foreseeable future - probably at least a year - in case the information contained on it is still of value to visitors.
+This website will remain online, for purely historic interest, for the foreseeable future - probably at least a year - in case the information contained on it is still of value to visitors.
 Our general enquiry email will also remain active.

-The Blackford Trust, established in 2008, supported projects in Scotland and China that gave people opportunity.
+The Blackford Trust, established in 2008 and dissolved in 2016, supported projects in Scotland and China that gave people opportunity.

-You will find an introduction to our past activities below, or via the various links on the menu on the left.
+You will find some information our past activities below, or via the various links on the menu on the left.
 We hope you enjoy reading about our past work.

-A good place to start is our 'What's new' page, where we have provided news on developments with the Trust itself, and links to major developments reported elsewhere on the site.
+A good place to start is our 'News' page, where we provided news on the Trust itself, and links to major developments reported elsewhere on the site.

 What we did